-- If an employee refuses to work because they have symptoms, there should be no discipline. - o If an employee refuses to work because they are high-risk, then we recommend engaging in the interactive process to determine if there is a reasonable accommodation (which includes reassignment, light duty and leave) during this time period.
-ADA/disability rules apply here only requesting the specific information needed to explore an accommodation, limits on the type of documentation you can request from healthcare providers (and note a likely delay from healthcare providers verifying this), etc. - If an employee refuses to work because they state the facility has not provided enough PPE/protections, we would recommend exploring that contention with the employee and coordinating with counsel on the response and next steps, because it could be a protected activity per workplace safety laws. - o If none of the above fit, an employee should still be required to explain why they are refusing to work in their assigned area, but we urge employers to be careful in imposing discipline given the current climate.
+- Employees who are refusing to work need to still follow the handbook guidelines on calling out, requesting PTO use, etc. If it is for a sick and safe reason, employers can only ask for verifications for absences exceeding 3 days per the sick and safe laws.
+They can be disciplined for failing to follow the handbook rules but we recommend a light touch for both public relations and personnel reasons, given the staff shortage. - o If an employee refuses to work because they have symptoms, there should be no discipline. - o If an employee refuses to work because they are high-risk, then we recommend engaging in the interactive process to determine if there is a reasonable accommodation (which includes reassignment, light duty and leave) during this time period.
+ADA/disability rules apply here only requesting the specific information needed to explore an accommodation, limits on the type of documentation you can request from healthcare providers (and note a likely delay from healthcare providers verifying this), etc. - o If an employee refuses to work because they state the facility has not provided enough PPE/protections, we would recommend exploring that contention with the employee and coordinating with counsel on the response and next steps, because it could be a protected activity per workplace safety laws. - o If none of the above fit, an employee should still be required to explain why they are refusing to work in their assigned area, but we urge employers to be careful in imposing discipline given the current climate.
 We understand that this is difficult in light of short staffing concerns, but unless you suspect fraud or abuse by these employees, it is the recommended approach. - 5.
 In the event the outbreak continues and a facility or community's employee base is depleted, can a facility or community call otherwise healthy workers back to work if those workers are staying home as part of "social distancing" or because they identify as part of an at risk population?